r00t-tsai/Timelapse-Recorder/README.md

 # Timelapse Recorder

-A Python timelapse recorder.
-Captures frames at a configurable interval and compiles them into an MP4 video using OpenCV and FFmpeg.
-Since it is an interval-based capture and compile system, it doesn't interfere much with the performance of your device, making it good for art timelapses.
+### *A Python timelapse recorder that captures frames at a configurable interval and compiles them into an MP4 video using OpenCV and FFmpeg.*

+It is an interval-based capture, it doesn't interfere much with the performance of the device, making it good for art timelapses.

 ---

-# Manual Usage

-### Speed Reference
-1 sec interval @ 30 fps || 1 hr → ~2.5 min video

-3 sec interval @ 30 fps || 1 hr → ~50 sec video

-10 sec interval @ 30 fps || 1 hr → ~15 sec video

-60 sec interval @ 30 fps || 1 hr → ~2.5 sec video

----

-### Disk Usage Estimates
-PNG  1080p → ~3.8 mb / frame

-JPEG  1080p → ~0.3-1 mb / frame

-PNG  0.5x → ~0.8-2 mb / frame

-JPEG  0.5x → ~80-250 kb / frame

----

 ### Settings Reference
-#### Some of these settings can be manually edited inside the `config.py`
+#### Some of these settings can also be manually edited inside the `config.py`

 | Setting | Description |
 |---|---|